 Relative of the Child.
-Subsidized child care may be provided in a private residence by an Informal Child Care Provider who is Relative of the child, provided that the Informal Child Care Provider is 18 years of age or older and is not the child's Parent or Caregiver.
-Relative Informal Child Care Providers who provide subsidized child care services must submit to the CCRR evidence of their relationship to the child receiving care.
-Such evidence may include birth certificates, baptismal certificates, and marriage certificates.
-The Informal Child Care Provider must not be a member of the Parent's TAFDC assistance unit, unless the Parent is younger than 18 years old.
-Prior to providing and being reimbursed for subsidized child care, Relative Informal Child Care Providers must:
+Child care supported by financial assistance may be provided in a private residence by an informal child care provider who is a relative of the child, provided that the informal child care provider is 18 years of age or older and is not the child's parent or caregiver.
+Relative informal child care providers who provide child care supported by financial assistance services must submit to the CCRR documentation of their relationship to the child receiving care, which may include birth certificates, baptismal certificates, and marriage certificates.
+The informal child care provider must not be a member of the parent's TAFDC assistance unit, unless the parent is younger than 18 years old.
+Prior to providing and being reimbursed for child care supported by financial assistance, relative informal child care providers must:

 complete all applicable pre-service and orientation to child care trainings;